chaseklvk/vscode-cpp-template/readme.md

 Place all .cpp files in the src directory
 Place all .hpp files in the include directory

-Follow these instructions to download CMake: https://cmake.org/install/ Once installed, run the following commands from the top level directory (Mac only):
+Follow these instructions to install CMake: https://cmake.org/install/ Once installed, run the following commands from the top level directory (Mac only):
 ```{r, engine='bash', count_lines}
 mkdir Debug